Olipro/PZHook/README.md

 3. Edit JVM args (again, either in your launch script or JSON files) from `zombie.gameStates.MainScreenState` to `ZomboidJavaHook.Main`
 4. If you're on windows, and want to continue using the EXE files to launch the game, you'll need to also patch them.
 If that's not something you know how to do, manual installation is not for you.

+## Servers

+You can pass `--help` to the PZHook JAR file for a list of options.
+At a minimum you will want `--server`

 ## Developers

 After you have created your JAR file with its code, it will need to be placed inside a folder called `java` which should be right beside the `media` folder of your workshop mod.